Szymon-Michalak/iOS-Resources/blog/WhatIsTheDifferenceBetweenTryTryAndTry.md

 All of these options are different ways of calling a function that can throw an error.

-`try!` is the most dangerous option of the bunch andshould seldomly be used as it involves force unwrapping an `Optional` value.
+`try!` is the most dangerous option of the bunch and should seldomly be used as it involves force unwrapping an `Optional` value.

 It’s effectively saying that while the function in question _could_ throw an error, this will never happen.
 So, we want to proceed as if the called function will always return a value: